eReuse/devicehub-teal/README.md

   devicehub-teal-devicehub-id-server-1  |  * Running on http://172.28.0.5:5000/ (Press CTRL+C to quit)
 ```

+That means the two Devicehub instances are running in their containers, that can be reached as http://localhost:5000/ and http://localhost:5001/

-6. If you want to down the volumes and remove the data, you can use:
+6. To shut down the services and remove the corresponding data, you can use:
 ```
   docker compose down -v
 ```

-7. If you want to enter a shell inside a new container:
+If you want to enter a shell inside a container:
+If you want to enter a shell inside a **new instance of the container**:
 ```
   docker run -it --entrypoint= ${target_docker_image} bash
 ```

-If you want to enter a shell on an already running container:
+If you want to enter a shell on an **already running container**:
 ```
   docker exec -it ${target_docker_image} bash
 ```